Your questions answered

 What is a wallbox charger?
 What does it do?
 Do you really need one if you have an electric car?
 Here, we answer the most common questions about charging your electric car at home

-But what exactly is a wallbox, how much faster do wallboxes recharge your electric car, and how do you choose the right wallbox from the many options on the market?
-Here’s our guide to understanding how wallbox charging works – we also have a guide on how to pick the right wallbox for you.
+But what exactly is a wallbox, how do you know which one is right for you, and how you get one installed?
+Keep reading for our guide to understanding how wallbox charging works – we also have a guide on how to pick the right wallbox for you.

 Hypervolt 2.0 home charger